SeidSmatti/SimpleWhisper/README.md

 ### Prerequisites

 - Python 3.7 or higher
 - `ffmpeg` installed and available in the system path.
+-  `tkinter` installed.
 - For GPU acceleration (optional), ensure you have CUDA installed.
 Check [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) for installation instructions.